cmus/cmus/doc/manual.rst

-dsp.\*, mixer.\*        output plugin options (use tab to cycle through all possible options) color\_\*               user interface colors (See `User Interface Colors`_) format_current          format of the line showing currently played track format_playlist         format of text in shuffle and sorted windows format_title            format of window title format_track_win        format of text in track window altformat\_\*           format strings used when file has no tags _`sort`                 comma separated list of sort keys for the sorted view (3).
+dsp.\*, mixer.\*        output plugin options (use tab to cycle through all possible options) color\_\*               user interface colors (See `User Interface Colors`_) format_current          format of the line showing currently played track format_playlist         format of text in views 2-4 format_title            format of terminal window title format_track_win        format of text in track window (view 1) altformat\_\*           format strings used when file has no tags _`sort`                 comma separated list of sort keys for the sorted view (3).
 Valid keys: artist, album, title, tracknumber, discnumber, date, genre, filename) status_display_program  script to run when player status changes (See `Status Display`_)